gruns/ellisonleao.github.com/source/_posts/2013-05-08-debug-all-the-components-of-a-unity3d-gameobject.markdown

 Hello people!
 This is a quick post about how can you get all the Components of a Unity GameObject.
 Sometimes you need to call a function inside a script that belongs to another GameObject.
 Getting this script component is one of the ways of doing it.
-So here's the code
+Let's see the code

 {% codeblock lang:csharp %}
 Component[] components = YOURGAMEOBJECT.GetComponents<Component>();